CUBRID/cubrid-contrib/README.md

-# cubrid-contrib
+# CUBRID Contribution Projects
-This repository contains small scripts or projects that help develop CUBRID
+This repository contains small scripts or projects that help to develop CUBRID.

+## Project Lists

+## Contributing